Dreamliner set to fly in a week as Boeing fixes battery

 European authorities are expected to follow suit in approving the battery design, a spokesman for Europe’s aviation safety body said.

-In Addis Ababa, a source at Ethiopian Airlines, which had taken delivery of four 787s before the grounding, said they could be flying in a matter of days.
-Boeing says each battery modification takes about five days to install.

-Richard Aboulafia, of consulting firm Teal Group, said that although most airlines have large enough fleets to adjust in case the 787s were delayed further, the FAA go-ahead gives them the ability to proceed with new routes, like United’s Denver-Tokyo Narita service planned for June 10.

-Although the plane is deemed safe to fly, investigators in the U.S. and Japan have yet to unravel what caused a 787 battery onboard an ANA jet in Japan and one on another JAL Dreamliner parked at Boston’s Logan Airport to overheat.
+Although the plane is deemed safe to fly, investigators in the United States and Japan have yet to unravel what caused a 787 battery onboard an ANA jet in Japan and one on another JAL Dreamliner parked at Boston’s Logan Airport to overheat.

-The National Transportation Safety Board is due to hold public hearings on Tuesday and Wednesday to advance its probe into the cause of a fire that destroyed a 787 battery in Boston in January.

-Loftis said Boeing believed it had anticipated “the whole universe of possible causes” after exhaustive studies and testing to devise the battery fix.

 “We went to great lengths to question every assumption we made in the initial design and greatly expanded the thought process for what could be potential causes,” Loftis said.

+Speaking on the eve of public hearings by the U.S. National Safety Transportation Board, Loftis said Boeing believed it had anticipated “the whole universe of possible causes” after exhaustive studies and testing to devise the battery fix.

-“It is possible we will never know the real cause,” he added.
-“If we learn anything new we will make changes as required.”
+“It is possible we will never know the real cause,” he said, “If we learn anything new we will make changes as required.”

 Loftis said the crisis would not affect the development of other jets and would not derail Boeing’s plans to double 787 production to 10 a month by the end of the year.
 Nor would it delay the next version of the 787, known as the 787-9.